apache/drill/contrib/storage-http/README.md

 {param1}/{param2=default}`.
 In this case, the default would be used if and only if there isn't a parameter supplied in the query.

 #### Limitations on URL Parameters
-* Drill does not support combinations of parameters in queries.
-For instance, for the above example, you could not include `WHERE org='apache' OR org='linux'`
+* Drill does not support boolean expressions of URL parameters in queries.
+For instance, for the above example, if you were to include `WHERE org='apache' OR org='linux'`, these parameters could not be pushed down in the current state.
 * All URL parameter clauses must be equality only.

-*
+### Passing Parameters in the Query
 `requireTail`: Set to `true` if the query must contain an additional part of the service URL as a table name, `false` if the URL needs no additional suffix other than that provided by `WHERE` clause filters.
 (See below.)